-Grandparents’ Visitation Rights in North Carolina
+Do Grandparents Have Visitation Rights in North Carolina?

 Grandparents may file a motion to intervene in a child custody dispute and petition the court to allow them access to their grandchildren.
 To be successful, the petitioning grandparent must provide the court with compelling evidence that a visitation schedule is in the best interest of the children.